AJRepo/backupinator/README.md

 See the License file for copyright terms.
 Use of this script is at your own risk.
 Linux/Unix does not ask "if you meant to do that" and there are "rm -rf" commands in this script if you choose to use the -d flag.

 Use the "-n" flag for a "dry run" to see a list of commands of what will happen plus -l to keep the log file for review.
 Highly recommended for the first run.

+Note that there is a difference between `directory` and `directory/` in rsync (note the slash at the end of the directory name).
+Backupinator passes arguments to rsync so don't be surprised if `-i /path/to/input/dir` gives you different results than `-i /path/to/input/dir/` and likewise for the -o flag.

 The default location for ksh on Ubuntu is /usr/bin/ksh.
 The default location for ksh93 on OpenNAS (FreeBSD) is /usr/local/bin/ksh93.